 Discussion

 There are significant model differences in terms of the quality of representation of the interannual signal in measured δ13Cstem.
 The strongest correlation between simulated δ13Cleaf and measured δ13Cstem was found using the iterative SPA model.
-The correlation for the more empirical BB and Cox models are in general poorer suggesting that these models fail to capture long term variation in stomatal conductance.
+The correlation for the more empirical BB and Cox models are in general poorer suggesting that these stomatal models fail to capture long term variation in observed δ13C discrimination.
 Despite displaying a significant correlation for all sites for the entire simulation period, the SPA model, similarly to the other two models, also fails to reproduce the magnitude of the inter annual variation in measured δ13Cstem.
+As data only exists for four sites with stands of P. sylvestris and two sites with Q. robur no conlsusions can be made regarding species differences in model fit.
+Model fit however did vary with climate (Table 6), for the Cox model, where model fit was strongly positively correlated with SW radiation (R=0.87; p< 0.05).
+For the BB and SPA model there was no significant change in model fit with climate.
+A climate bias, in particular related to temperature could also affect model fit.
+The two sites with the highest absolute temperature bias (Forfjorddalen and Rovaniemi) display the lowest correlation even though some of the observed bias between the re-analysis and site data for Rovaniemi is expected due to the fact that the meteorology station is located 130 km to the north of the reanalysis gridcell used in this study.

-One possible explanation for the underestimation of measured interannual variability is a too low sensitivity of the modelled δ13Cleaf to climate.
-Across sites, measured δ13Cstem correlates positively with SW radiation and temperature and negatively with precipitation (data not shown).
+The climate sensitivity of δ13Cstem has been extensively studied, and the chronologies used in this study have been tested for their climate sensitivity against local climate drivers.
+One possible explanation for the underestimation of interannual variability in simulated δ13Cleaf would be if modelled δ13Cleaf is less sensitive to climate than is δ13Cstem.
+Across sites and years, measured δ13Cstem correlates positively with SW radiation and temperature and negatively with precipitation (Table 7).
 For the Cox model, the climate signal was in general both weak and with low correlation (R2<0.20) which explains the low interannual variability in modelled δ13Cleaf.
 For the the BB model climate signals varied strongly between sites and, across sites these signals therefore became spurious with either low correlations or opposing signs to the observed climate signals.
-The climate sensitivity of modelled δ13Cleaf in the SPA model was roughly three times larger than that of measured δ13Cstem for SW radiation and temperature and of similar order of magnitude for precipitation (data not shown).
-Thus, the underestimation of interannual variability in modelled δ13C for the SPA model must be caused by a missing process in the model, likely not related to climate.
+The climate sensitivity of modelled δ13Cleaf in the SPA model was roughly three times larger than that of measured δ13Cstem for SW radiation and temperature and of similar order of magnitude for precipitation (Table 3).

 There is also a general decrease in the fit between δ13Cleaf and δ13Cstem from the early to the later time period suggesting that the processes controlling δ13Cstem is changing over time.
-This general decrease in fit is mainly caused by a large decrease in fit for the two Q. robur chronologies, possibly indicating that this effect could be species specific.
+This general decrease in fit is mainly caused by a large decrease in fit for the two Q. robur chronologies.
 For two of the sites (Laanila and Sandringham) there is a significant decrease in average δ13Cstem between the earlier and later time period.
 The only model to reproduce a small decrease in δ13Cleaf is the SPA model (for the Laanila site).
-The strong climate signal in the SPA model and the lack of a significant difference in climate between the two time periods at these two sites suggests that this decrease is caused by a non-climatic effect.
+The strong climate signal in the SPA model and the lack of a significant difference in climate between the two time periods at these two sites suggests that this decrease is caused by a non-climatic effect.The inability of the model to simulate the interannual variability in δ13C and the decrease in model fit over time for the SPA model must be caused by a missing process in the model, likely not linearly related to climate.